-Determination of transport coefficient tensors from solution of Boltzmann ki\-ne\-tic equation was described in the classical book of \cite{Chapmen-1952}.
-Application to laboratory and astrophysical plasma of this theory, and calculations of transport coefficients by method described in the book of \cite{Chapmen-1952}, are performed by \cite{Brag-1957}.
-In the papers of \cite{BK-Glush-2018},\cite{BK-Glush-2018a},\cite{Glu-2020} such calculations have been performed for wider region of parameters, including the case of strongly degenerate electrons.
+Determination of transport coefficient tensors from solution of Boltzmann ki\-ne\-tic equation was described in the classical book of \cite{Chapman-1952}.

+Application to laboratory and astrophysical plasma of this theory, and calculations of transport coefficients by method described in the book of \cite{Chapman-1952}, are performed by \cite{Brag-1957}.
+In the papers of \cite{BK-Glush-2018}, \cite{BK-Glush-2018a}, \cite{Glu-2020} such calculations have been performed for wider region of parameters, including the case of strongly degenerate electrons.